 1. Zero-Migration Technology

-To fix issues with oily surfaces or when medicine might get ruined, producers are making silicone masterbatches that stop movement.
-These masterbatches use special silicone or ways to hold the siloxane molecules tightly inside the plastic.
+To fix issues with oily surfaces or when medicine might get ruined, producers are developing silicone masterbatches that prevent migration.
+These masterbatches use special silicones or methods to tightly bind siloxane molecules within the plastic.

 2. Antimicrobial Functionality

-Using silver ions in silicone is becoming common to fight infections in hospitals.
-These ions break down bacteria, so items like catheters stay clean longer.
+The use of silver ions in silicone is becoming common for combating infections in hospitals.
+These ions break down bacteria, thus keeping items like catheters cleaner for longer periods.

 3. Sustainable Development